tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 {{cb}} [Error messages](docapis_doc_status_codes.html) that users can encounter are documented and discoverable through search. {{cb-end}}

 {{cb}} Reference material such as APIs (if applicable) follow a common structure within each topic, mostly following a request-response type structure.
-Typical sections include the description, parameters, sample request or usage, and sample response. {{cb-end}}
+Typical sections include descriptions, parameters, sample requests or usage, and sample responses. {{cb-end}}

 {{cb}} Parameter documentation typically includes a description, data type, min/max values, sample values, and optional/required usage. {{cb-end}}

-{{cb}} If there are pitfalls or other traps, gaps, and gotchas to avoid, these are noted in the documentation (even if relayed with a positive spin) rather than hidden from the user.
+{{cb}} If there are pitfalls or other traps, gaps, and gotchas to avoid, these are noted in the documentation rather than hidden from the user.
 A section called "Known Limitations" often contains this information.
 The documentation doesn't lie or mislead the user but rather is transparent, honest, and helpful even if it means exposing the product's warts and revealing problems users will like encounter. {{cb-end}}

-{{cb}} If there are [limitations and thresholds](/learnapidoc/docapis_rate_limiting_and_thresholds.html) (e.g., max number of API calls, max file sizes, max string lengths, max/min parameter values), these limitations are called out in the docs.
+{{cb}} If there are [limitations and thresholds](/learnapidoc/docapis_rate_limiting_and_thresholds.html) (e.g., max number of API calls, max file sizes, max string lengths, max/min parameter values), these limitations are called out in the docs. {{cb-end}}

-{{cb}} If a task requires certain permissions, roles, or versions, or is only available in certain locales or on specific platforms, that information is noted clearly in the topic.
-This is similar to the Prerequisites section in a topic but focuses on higher-level requirements rather than organizational context for the information.
-For example, the topic might have a label that says "Admin role only," or it might have tabs that split the content into Mac, Windows, and Linux steps, or tabs for Java, C++, and PHP." {{cb-end}}
+{{cb}} If a task is only available in certain contexts (locales, languages,  platforms), that information is noted clearly in the topic.
+For example, a tool that is globally available but with feature limitations for some areas might have a label on certain topics that say "US only," or it might have tabs that split the content into Mac, Windows, and Linux steps." {{cb-end}}

 {{cb}} The documentation has a troubleshooting section (either standalone or included within the section/topic it relates to) that provides information on how to solve common problems.
 The troubleshooting information indicates where things might go wrong and how to fix them.
-In other words, the documentation doesn't describe the happy path only. {{cb-end}}
+In other words, the documentation doesn't just describe the happy path. {{cb-end}}

 </ul>